mzivic7/endcord/README.md

 Custom notification sound can be set in config: `custom_notification_sound = /path/to/file.mp3`.

 ### Some keybindings don't work with non-Latin keyboard layouts (non-ascii)
 This happens with `Alt+Key` keybindings, but may happen with other modifiers too.
-That happens because terminal emulators translate pressed keys with non-Latin keyboard layuts to unicode.
+That happens because terminal emulators translate pressed keys with non-Latin keyboard layouts to Unicode.
 So when `ALT+B` is pressed, but Greek layout is used, endcord will receive `ALT+β`.
 But this also means that it can be added to keybinding config, instead byte, provide character itself eg.: `β` or `ALT+β`.
 See [keybinding](#keybinding) for instructions on how to add multiple keybindings for same action.